pazurkota/kittyweather/README.md

 ## Acknowledgements

 - Tab bar icons and search icon are from [Google Material Design](https://material.io/resources/icons/?style=baseline)
-- The cloud icon at weather section is from [Weather Icons](https://erikflowers.github.io/weather-icons/)
 - The weather icons are from [Weather Icons](https://erikflowers.github.io/weather-icons/)

 ## Contributing